ckeditor/ckeditor4-docs/docs/features/spreadsheets/README.md

 {@img assets/img/spreadsheet_01.png A spreadsheet inserted into CKEditor 4 WYSIWYG editor.}

 The Spreadsheet plugin allows you to create intelligent, data-driven documents right inside your WYSIWYG editor.
 This makes it a perfect solution for financial, auditing, engineering, technical and science industries.

+## Referencing cells

+What makes Spreadsheets special?
+First class integration with content editing!
+You can start typing `$` to see completion matches from the Spreadsheets inside your document.
+Cell references are a living part of your document, which means that editing Spreadsheet cell value updates them in a fly.
+What's more you don't even need to see Spreadsheet in a long document - fuzzy matching will simplify connecting your Spreadsheet data with the editor content.

+{@img assets/img/spreadsheet_14.png Spreadsheet plugin widget with cell references.}

+## Pasting from Excel and Google Sheets

+Moving your tabular data from Microsoft Excel and Google Sheets is as simple as copying and pasting it into the editor.
+Once you enable automatical tables conversion, Spreadsheets will take care of converting any table to an advanced Spreadsheet instance.

 ## Inserting Spreadsheet Widget